AssignPrimeIdentity/lexer/README.md

 ## Next Target: Tabulate Prime by 618

 Within this development we will discuss about the interconnection between 168 and 618.
-Our pre-release has mapped the primes to π(1000)=168 as the main lexer.
+Our _[re-release](https://github.com/chetabahana/chetabahana.github.io/tree/v1.0.0-alpha)_ has mapped the primes to π(1000)=168 as the main lexer.
 So the next target is about 618 as the main parser.

 [![generate the prime](https://user-images.githubusercontent.com/36441664/84902333-e6ce6f80-b0d6-11ea-8289-aac5e1961cd6.gif)](https://github.com/eq19)